Wisconsin January 19, 2020

 Located at 3057 Church St, Stevens Point, WI 54481.

+Craving a dose of local history?
 Schubert's is a Mount Horeb institution.
-For more than a century, they've been known for their Swedish and Norwegian bakery and using their awesome products to create delicious dishes like a Lefse Omelet or a Reuben on their signature Swedish Rye.
+For more than a century, they've been known for their Swedish and Norwegian bakery and using their awesome products to create delicious dishes like a Lefse Omelet.
+You won't be disappointed if you treat yourself to a Reuben on their signature Swedish Rye.
 It's worth it to go out of your way just to stop here.

 Located at 128 E Main St, Mt Horeb, WI 53572.

-Bless the friend that introduced me to Greenbush Bar, located in the basement of the Italian Workman's Club just steps from the Kohl Center.
+There's something inexplicably charming about subterranean wonders, and Greenbush Bar captures that same mystique by transporting diners to another world.
+This charming bar is located in the basement of the Italian Workman's Club just steps from the Kohl Center.
 The room is dark, with short ceilings and you will wait for a table crowded near the front of the room with a lot of other folks.
 Enjoy a surprisingly well-curated beer list and check out the Christmas lights before sharing a Sicilian pizza or devouring simple but rich and flavorful pasta the way it was meant to be made.
 There's probably less than a dozen tables and the bar seating, so don't bring a crowd.

 Located at 914 Regent St, Madison, WI 53715.